Rehd96/Rehd96/README.md

 - 👋 Hi, I’m @Rehd96, I'm 25
 - 👀 I’m interested in Python, cibersecurity and IT
-- 🌱 I’m currently learning Python and PhP in a private school
+- 🌱 I’m currently learning Python and PhP in a private school.
+It's going well, I got a Python Specialist Certification by now!
 - 💞️ I’m looking to collaborate on anything in IT.
 Curently I'm working as a waiter since 5 years
 - 📫 How to reach me : @n1_ice on twitter